revsystems/jQuery-SelectBox/README.md

       Allows you to set the maximum pixel width of the selectbox.
 By default, the width varies based on the widest dropdown element.
 If white-space:nowrap is set on dropdown elements, then they will be clipped past the maxWidth.

-  **noScrollThreshold** (positive integer)

-      Rarely necessary.
-There is a point at which the window is so small that it doesn't make sense to use scrollbars in the dropdown.
-In this scenario, the height of the document is extended with the dropdown.

   **placement** ("before" / "after")